AdobeDocs/experience-manager-65.de-DE/help/sites-classic-ui-authoring/classic-personalization-campaigns-email.md

 ---
 title: E-Mail-Marketing
 seo-title: E-mail Marketing
 description: E-Mail-Marketing (z.
 B. Newsletter) ist ein wichtiger Bestandteil jeder Marketingkampagne, da Sie auf diese Weise Ihren Leads Inhalte zukommen lassen können.
-In AEM können Sie Newsletter aus vorhandenen AEM erstellen sowie neue, für die Newsletter spezifische Inhalte hinzufügen.
+In AEM können Sie Newsletter aus bestehendem AEM-Inhalt erstellen und neue, für die Newsletter spezifische Inhalte hinzufügen.
 seo-description: E-mail marketing (for example, newsletters) are an important part of any marketing campaign as you use them to push content to your leads.
 In AEM, you can create newsletters from existing AEM content as well as add new content, specific to the newsletters.
 uuid: 565943bf-fe37-4d5c-98c3-7c629c4ba264
 contentOwner: User